Comments on "A Linear Time Algorithm for the Optimal Discrete IRS Beamforming": Abstract

 \section{Abstract}

+The problem of optimizing discrete phases in a reconfigurable intelligent surface (RIS) to maximize the received power at a user equipment is addressed.
 Comments on \cite{b1} are provided.
 Updated necessary and sufficient conditions for its Lemma~1 are given.
 Consequently, an updated Algorithm~1 is provided with full specification.
 Simulation results with improved performance over the implementation of Algorithm~1 are provided.
+New versions of the algorithm are given that are proven to achieve convergence in $N$ or fewer steps, where $N$ is the number of the elements in the reconfigurable intelligent surface.
+This is in contrast with $KN$ or $2N$ number of steps on the average specified for Algorithm~1 in \cite{b1}, where $K$ is the number of discrete phases.
+As a result, for a discrete-phase RIS, the techniques presented here achieve the optimum received power in the smallest number of steps published in the literature.